aws-samples/serverless-patterns/apigw-rest-vpclink-pvt-alb-sam/README.md

 * Security Groups for ALB and ECS tasks
 * ECS Fargate cluster with service and task definitions
 * Private Application Load Balancer with listener and target group
-* VPC Link V2 connecting API Gateway to the private ALB
+* Amazon VPC Link V2 connecting API Gateway to the private ALB
 * REST API Gateway (AWS::Serverless::Api) with proxy integration to the ALB

 Learn more about this pattern at Serverless Land Patterns: https://serverlessland.com/patterns/apigw-rest-vpclink-pvt-alb-sam/